Texas Church Shooter May Have Been Motivated To Kill By 'Domestic Situation'

 "The [San Antonio] Express-News says that Kelley unsuccessfully appealed his conviction in a military court in 2014."

-It remains unclear at the moment whether Kelley's bad conduct discharge should have precluded him from purchasing those guns.
+It remains unclear whether Kelley's bad conduct discharge should have precluded him from purchasing those guns.

-For now, crucial questions also continue to linger about Kelley's relationship with his in-laws, and authorities have not yet released the names of the victims — though they did add that the victims inside the church range in age from just 18 months to 77 years old.
+For now, crucial questions also continue to linger about Kelley's relationship with his in-laws.
+Authorities have not yet released the names of the victims — though they did add that the victims inside the church range in age from just 18 months to 77 years old.
 The official release of those names must wait for authorities to inform the victims' families.

-In such a small town as Sutherland Springs — a rural community with fewer than 700 people and just a few roads — one theme continues to arise among witnesses and residents: Everyone here knows everyone else.
-In such a tight community, the devastation is likely to touch the lives of everyone nearby.
+In such a small town as Sutherland Springs — a rural community with fewer than 700 people and just a few roads — one theme continues to arise among witnesses and residents: In such a tight community, the devastation is likely to touch the lives of everyone nearby.

 "Everyone I spoke to at the vigil [for victims Sunday night] knew someone in that church," David Martin Davies, a reporter with member station KSTX, told Morning Edition on Monday.